New requirements in the ISO 14155 standard for Medical Device Clinical Investigations

 - Reinforcement of risk management according to ISO 14971 throughout the entire process of a clinical investigation;

 - Requirements for specific medical expertise in the planning of a clinical investigations.

 The new edition also provides clarification on the applicability of GCP to different clinical development stages (early feasibility studies, pre-market clinical investigations, post-market studies, and registries).
 This will be valuable when writing the clinical development section of the Clinical Evaluation Plan (CEP) as required by the new European Medical Device Regulation (EU MDR 2017/745).

 The standard is valid from the moment of its publication (July 2020) with no official transition period.
 Although the new ISO 14155 edition includes relevant clarifications and valuable guidance, it should not result in any major changes for sponsor and clinical research professionals already conducting clinical research trials in compliance with the second edition (ISO14155:2011).
-It will be important though to make sure you are up to date with the new standard when you are designing your MDR clinical strategy and setting up upcoming clinical investigations.
+It will be important to make ensure compliance with the new standard when designing forthcoming MDR clinical strategies and clinical investigations.

 How to get the new ISO 14155 standard?

 The ISO 14155:2020 standard is not free, but copyright and must be purchased from an ISO member.
 Purchasing the standard (as PDF and e-Pub layout) will provide the clinical research team valuable tools to ensure appropriate compliance.

 In any stage of the clinical development, from early feasibility studies and pre-market clinical investigations to post-market studies and registries, medical device manufacturers should comply with the ISO14155 standard to ensure ethical and scientific conduct of the investigation and credibility of the clinical study results.